subomb/big-3/README.md

 ### Playing Cards

 - Cards can be played as singles, doubles, triples, or quadruples.
-- Players must play cards that match or exceed the rank of the top card of the play pile, or use a special card to alter the gameplay.
+- Players must play cards that match or exceed the rank of the top card of the play pile or use a special card to alter the gameplay.

 ### Drawing Cards